odedlaz/oded.blog/source/_posts/hexo-performance-optimizations.md

 - I tried to run [uncss](https://github.com/giakki/uncss) to remove unused css, but it broke most of the website.
 - I might replace the client-side "search engine" to [Algolia](https://www.algolia.com/) at some point.
-- Most of my posts take around 500k.
-200k for content, and 300k to load disqus (!!!).
-I'm thinking of replacing it.
-No idea to what yet.